 - In some cases, the wallet balance and transactions may not be up to date or may be showing incorrectly.
 Please see How do I Fix My Wallet if it is showing the Wrong Balance and/or Transaction History?

 If you need further help, please reach out to BitPay Customer Success and provide your wallet ID and transaction ID.

 What to do if you have an unconfirmed transaction

 Both incoming and outgoing transactions must confirm.
 In the BitPay Wallet, during the confirmation period you will see a small stopwatch icon.
 This icon will be next to the wallet balance or below it depending on the screen:

-The stopwatch icon means the transaction has not yet confirmed.
+The stopwatch icon means the transaction has not yet been confirmed.
 The transaction will display as Receiving or Sending until it confirms.
-Before you can spend the funds, you must wait until the transaction is confirmed.
+Before you can spend the funds, the transaction must confirm.
 The confirmation time is not controlled by BitPay.

 How to check a transaction’s status on the blockchain

 To check the confirmation status of a transaction in your BitPay App: